 Find others like you

 Don’t underestimate the importance of peer support when working solo or in a very small shop.
-Philanthropy associations and affinity groups exist for international givers, impact investors, and everyone in between; get involved for information and inspiration from like-minded funders.
+Philanthropy-serving organizations exist for international givers, impact investors, and everyone in between; get involved for information and inspiration from like-minded funders.
 Find your regional association of grantmakers for local connections, and attend Exponent Philanthropy’s National Conference to meet lone or small-staffed philanthropists from around the country.

 Is your resource available to the public or only your members?: